There's an old episode of The Simpsons in which Homer, upon seeing a video screen, cries "Television! Teacher, mother, secret lover!"

 Sony KD-55A1 (2017)

 The promise of OLED has been most fully realised by Sony's KD-55A1, the company's first full-size OLED TV.
-It embraces a bold design (the stand contains the connections and a subwoofer), an 'invisible' speaker system (four drivers vibrate the glass panel to produce sound) and comes with all the smart features we'd expect.
+It embraces a bold design (the stand contains the connections, the rear panel a subwoofer), an 'invisible' speaker system (four drivers vibrate the glass panel to produce sound) and comes with all the smart features we'd expect.

 It's the picture that really grabs the attention though.
 Boasting the inherent qualities of OLED (deep blacks, uniform whites), it complements that with a vibrant picture and solid, almost three-dimensional image.
 A brilliant TV, even at £3500 - the OLED bar has been raised.